 Come to whichever entrance you were instructed by the person who called you the day before surgery.
-Family will be directed to one of two waiting rooms: Rothman surgeons prefer the 4th floor waiting room; Premier surgeons prefer the 2nd floor.

 Checking into hospital

 At check-in, you'll be escorted to the holding area, where you'll be for one to two hours.
 A nurse and anesthesia team member will: